rom-rb/rom-rb.org/source/5.0/learn/getting-started/index.html.md

 |Event Store|`gem install rom-event_store`|
 |RethinkDB|`gem install rom-rethinkdb`| - |

+^INFO
-> #### How to choose an adapter?
+#### How to choose an adapter?

->
-> The most popular adapter is `rom-sql`, but some projects connect to an HTTP
-> API, or need the expandability of MongoDB and CouchDB.
-It's up to you to
-> choose the appropriate solution for your application's needs.
+The most popular adapter is `rom-sql`, but some projects connect to an HTTP API, or need the expandability of MongoDB and CouchDB.
+It's up to you to choose the appropriate solution for your application's needs.
+^

 ## Install rom